20k/crapmud_documentation/README.md

 Responses to client_poll_json are in the format "chat_api_json JSON".
 The JSON format is: {"channels":[channel_list], "data":[{"channel":channel, "text":raw_chat_string}], "tells":[{"user":user, "text":raw_chat_string}]}, where array items may repeat indefinitely

 The server sends no response for a "client_chat " command if you use the websocket endpoint.
 Responses from the server should be stashed in a file somewhere, and reloaded next script run

+Async updates are sent to the client in the format "command_realtime_json JSON".
+The JSON format is {"id":id, "msg":msg}.
+The id is globally unique across every possible script invocation, and uniquely identifies one script run

 #### Autocompletes